LiuYuancheng/Power_Grid_Simulation_System_Document/1_Introduction_Doc/1_System_Introduction.md

 Key features of the controller system include:

 - **PLCs and Circuit Breaker Control**: Three PLCs are connected to 23 remote-controlled circuit breakers within the Physical-world Simulator.
 They communicate with the HMI using the Modbus-TCP protocol (IEC 61850), allowing operators to manage grid operations in real-time.
-- **Measurement Units (MU) and Sensor Data Collection**: Eight MUs are connected to 29 Sampled Value (SV) sensors that collect data from the grid.
+- **Metering Units (MU) and Sensor Data Collection**: Eight MUs are connected to 29 Sampled Value (SV) sensors that collect data from the grid.
 This data is processed and transmitted to a Remote Terminal Unit (RTU), following the IEC 61850 workflow (current version we use PLC to simulate the SV-IED-MMS-RTU flow).
 - **RTU Data Feedback**: The RTU consolidates data from the eight MUs and sends processed information back to the HMI for monitoring and control purposes.

 This simulation replicates real-world power system operations, ensuring seamless integration between control devices and grid components while allowing users to monitor and manipulate the system through an intuitive SCADA-HMI interface.